Is anxiety making your dog antsy? This healthy and flavorful fare will help your furry companion chill.

 Almonds contain vitamin E, B vitamins, magnesium and zinc.
 Magnesium supports healthy nervous system function and the production of “happy” chemicals in the brain, helping the body become more resilient during bouts of stress because nerves and muscles are more relaxed.
 Instead of peanut butter, try some almond butter when stuffing a kong!

-Pumpkin seeds contain L-tryptophan as well as glutamate, which is required in the synthesis of GAGA, an anti-stress neurochemical.
+Pumpkin seeds contain L-tryptophan as well as glutamate, which is required in the synthesis of GABA, an anti-stress neurochemical.
 Pumpkin seeds are a good source of vitamin E, which protects tissue cells from free radicals, and they also contain selenium, an antioxidant that helps support the immune system.
 A deficiency in selenium has been linked to increased anxiety, depression and fatigue.